twktheainur/bpannotatoreval/LIRMMCLEF2017Task1Instructions.md

 * On **macOS**, you can use home-brew to install redis.

-  1. First install home-brew if you do not have it already.
+  1. First install home-brew if you don't already have it.
 Open a terminal and run:

      ```shell
      $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"